chinamike65/hugo-tuolesi/content/book3/book3en.md

 289

-Before you have the ability to save such evil friends, or even distinguish them, you should stay away from them and not associate with these people for the sake of your own Dharma body and wisdom.
+Until you have the ability to save such evil friends, or even distinguish them, you should stay away from them and not associate with these people for the sake of your own Dharma body and wisdom.

 Keeping the precepts is what we should abide by, including three points:

 If you have taken refuge in the Buddha, you must respect the images of the Buddha.

 Once you have taken refuge in the Dharma, you must respect the Dharma.

 Once you have taken refuge in the Sangha, you must respect the Sangha.

-Beginners of Buddhism are prone to offend these three points, and unknowingly accumulate a lot of bad karma.
+Beginners to Buddhism are prone to offend these three points, and unknowingly accumulate a lot of bad karma.

-(1) Respect for Buddha images
+(1) Respect for images of the Buddha

-For Buddha statues, whether they are statues or portraits; whether they are gilded or clay sculptures, made of copper, or other materials, all should be respected.
+For Buddha images, whether they are statues or portraits; whether they are gilded or clay sculptures, made of copper, or other materials, all should be respected.

 No matter how it looks or feels, there should be no sarcasm or rash remarks.

-Or put it in a dirty place, where it is easy to break.
+Do not put it in a dirty place, where it is easy to break.

-Or mortgage pawns with Buddha statues, make decorative toys and so on.
+Do not use these images in pawn shops, make decorative toys and so on.

 The Buddha statue should be regarded as a real Buddha, a field of blessing that truly increases our merits.

 290

-Once, Gombawa made a statue of Manjushri, and took it to Venerable Atisha, and asked Atisha: "Is this statue well made?
-If it is not bad, you can give it back."
-Venerable replied. : "There is nothing wrong with the statue of the Supreme Manjusri, but the workmanship of this statue is average."
+Once, Gompawa made a statue of Manjushri, and took it to Venerable Atisha, and asked Atisha: "Is this statue well made?
+If it is bad, I can take it back."
+Venerable Atisha replied. : "There is nothing wrong with the statue of the Supreme Manjusri, but the workmanship of this statue is average."

 After that, he raised the statue of Manjushri respectfully on his head.

 We should also respect Buddha statues like Venerable Atisha did.
 If we don’t respect Buddha statues and comment on Buddha statues and pagodas casually, there will be great sins and heavy retribution.

+(2) Respect the Dharma

-(2) Respecting the Dharma, accepting and upholding the four verses of the Dharma, that is, more than one stanza, should stay away from and cut off all behaviors that are disrespectful to the Dharma.
+Accepting and upholding the four verses of the Dharma, or more than one stanza, we should stay away from and eradicate all behaviors that are disrespectful to the Dharma.

-For example, buying and selling the scrolls; put the scrolls on the ground, on the seat, under the armpits, place them in dusty or easy-to-drop places, or put them together with shoes and socks, or step over the scrolls, etc.
+For example, buying and selling the scrolls; putting the scrolls on the ground, on a seat, under the armpits, placing them in dusty or places where they can be easily knocked over, or putting them together with shoes and socks, or stepping over the scrolls, etc.

-In Buddhist scriptures and dharma books, apart from the Hada for offering offerings, nothing else can be placed on top of them, not even Buddha statues.
+In Buddhist scriptures and dharma books, apart from the Hada for making offerings, nothing else can be placed on top of them, not even images of Buddha.

-Because when the Buddha was alive, the Buddha also respected the Dharma and made offerings to the Dharma.
+When the Buddha was alive, the Buddha also respected the Dharma and made offerings to the Dharma.
 In monasteries or Buddhist halls, Buddhist scriptures were placed on the Buddha statues to show respect for the Dharma.

-Many of us arbitrarily place Buddhist scriptures and Dharma books, whether intentionally or not, these are acts of disrespect to the Dharma, and will feel the result of diminishing wisdom.
+Many of us arbitrarily place Buddhist scriptures and Dharma books, whether intentionally or not, these are acts of disrespect to the Dharma, and will reap the result of diminishing wisdom.

 291

-Kadampa Dade Xarawa said:
+Kadampa Dade Sharawa said:

-"I am equal to playing with the Dharma and doing everything, but those who disrespect the Dharma and the Dharma teachers are the cause of bad wisdom..."
+"I am equal to playing with the Dharma and doing everything,

+but those who disrespect the Dharma and the Dharma teachers are the cause of bad wisdom..."

-This means that many times, we don't think about things related to Buddhism and Dharma.
-They are all casual and casual, but in the final analysis, disrespect for the Dharma and disrespect for the guru is the main cause of bad wisdom.
+This means that often we don't think about things related to Buddhism and Dharma.
+We are very casual and careless, but in the final analysis, disrespect for the Dharma and disrespect for the guru and is the main cause of bad wisdom.

 (3) All monks should be treated equally in respect of the Sangha Treasures, and should be treated equally without distinction.

-To the Sangha or the monks, or the ascetic who only has the image of a monk, or the pictures and photos of the monks, it is not allowed to ridicule, criticize, point and comment, and the consequences of disrespecting the Sangha are very heavy.
+To the Sangha or the monks, or the ascetic who only has the image of a monk, or the pictures and photos of the monks, do not ridicule, criticize, point at or make comments about them, since the consequences of disrespecting the Sangha are very heavy.

-According to the Sutra of Persuasion to Increase Inspiration and Happiness, even a bhikkhu with a very poor foundation, if we despise him, there will be no liberation for a kalpa.
+According to the Sutra of Boundless Life and Wisdom, even if we despise a bhikkhu with a very poor foundation, there will be no liberation for a kalpa.

 And such bhikkhus, if they practice according to the Three Ways, can gradually master the teachings, and finally attain the supreme Bodhi.

 Therefore, no monks can be taken lightly.

-Some people casually comment on the monks' appearance and behavior, and say many things without thinking about it, and unintentionally plant evil causes.
+Some people casually comment on the monks' appearance and behavior, and say many things without thinking about it, and unintentionally plant evil seeds.
 This should be noted.

 In the past, the Kadampa master Zhongdunpa and the great yogi Shayrawa saw what looked like a broken yellow cloth on a monk's robe on the road.
 They dared not step on it.
 These are what we should learn.

 292

-In addition, the "Samadhi King Sutra" says:
+In addition, the "King of Samadhi  Sutra" says:

-"Whatever kind of karma one sets up, and it should be like this."
+"Whatever karma they create

+The corresponding result will come to them."

 The Three Jewels are the most profound blessing fields in the world.
-Therefore, no matter how you respect the Three Jewels, you will feel the respect of all beings to you. , to gain the respect of others.
+Therefore, no matter how you respect the Three Jewels, you will feel the respect of all beings for you and gain the respect of others.

 (2) Practice after taking refuge in the Three Jewels

 After taking refuge in the Three Jewels after thinking about the merits and practicing the Dharma, you should always think about the difference in the merits of the Three Jewels and remember them one by one.

-Including the difference between the Three Jewels and the outsiders, the difference between the Three Jewels; the difference between the merits of the Buddha, the Dharma, and the Sangha, and the differences in the merits of the Three Jewels that are superior to those of the outsiders.
+Including the difference between the Three Jewels and other religions, the difference between the Three Jewels; the difference between the merits of the Buddha, the Dharma, and the Sangha, and the differences in the merits of the Three Jewels that are superior to those of other religions.

 The point is to be very clear about each difference or merit, and to think about it continuously.